 What if I decide to take the Amtrak train or the Grand Canyon Railway?

 There is no Amtrak from Phoenix to the Grand Canyon or from Phoenix to Williams.
 Amtrak trains run west to east and vice versa; they do not go north and south.
 If you decide to ride the Grand Canyon Railway to the south rim, you still need to find a way to get to Williams, AZ from PHX.
 Riding the train is a fun experience, but Williams is not in the Grand Canyon.
 It takes about an hour and a half more excluding the time you will wait in between to get on the train and leave Williams.
 The distance from PHX to William is a significant drive that take about 2 hours and 30 minutes by car with no traffic.

 How far is the drive from PHX to Williams?
 178.8 miles

 The Greyhound bus does not go to the Grand Canyon.
 They also do not pickup at Sky Harbor Airport.
 You have to pay for a Taxi or other provide to get to the Greyhound terminal in Phoenix.
 The only other companies with buses are already in the canyon and do tours.
 These tour companies don't provide long distance transportation between other cities.

 So realistically what are my options?

 Taxis and rental cars are too expensive.
 Buses, Uber and Lyft are unavailable.
 The only remaining option is a shuttle.
 There are two kinds of shuttle companies.
-Arizona Shuttle companies that operate like a bus with multiple stops and multiple people pack passengers in like sardines, and shuttles that offer private car services without having to pay the same price as a black car as definitely a much more convenient and affordable option.
+Arizona Shuttle companies that operate like a bus with multiple stops and multiple people that pack passengers in like sardines, and shuttles that offer private car services without having to pay the same price as a black car are definitely a much more convenient and affordable option.
 Not that we are recommending most people book a black car, you can see what they cost in the next paragraph.